Chevron CEO proves dealmaker with $33 billion offer for Anadarko

 GRAPHIC: Chevron joins oil super-majors with Anadarko bid, click tmsnrt.rs/2X1BRuI GRAPHIC: U.S. becomes world's largest oil producer, click tmsnrt.rs/2R69s7G

-Reporting by Jennifer Hiller; Editing by Nick Zieminski
+Reporting by Jennifer Hiller; Editing by Nick Zieminski and Marguerita Choy